Murali-Learner/TechI/README.md

 # TechI

 TechI is a mobile application built with Flutter that brings you the latest and most relevant tech news.
-The app uses the Hacker News original APIs to fetch news articles, providing a seamless and engaging user experience with features like pagination, theming, in-app webview, and efficient HTTP calls using isolates.
+The app uses the Hacker News original APIs to fetch news articles, providing a seamless and engaging user experience.
+Features include efficient state management with Bloc, dark and light theme switching, in-app webview for reading articles, caching with Hive DB to avoid repetitive API calls, and bookmark support to save articles for later reading.

 ## Features